Who am I?

 2. A huge nerd.

-In terms of grades, I graduated in the top 7% of my high school class with 960 students.
-I am also a college graduate with a Bachelor of Arts in Arts, Technology and Emerging Communication.
+In terms of education, I graduated in the top 7% of my high school class.
+I am also a college graduate with a Bachelor of Arts in Arts, Technology and Emerging Communication, emphasis on video game production, and a minor in Computer Science.
 I have always prided myself in being a good student because I love to learn.
 When I learn, I become a better creator and even a better person.
 That’s why even though I have my degree, I don’t plan to ever stop being a student to those around me.